 Time-synchronous averaging (TSA) is a common technique for analyzing data from rotating machinery.
 TSA averages rotation by rotation, and filters out any disturbances or noise that is not coherent with the rotation.

-To compute the TSA of the vibration data:
+To compute the TSA of the vibration data, first select the signal to average,

-Click OK to start the TSA computation for each of the 16 members of the ensemble.
+Click Apply to start the TSA computation for each of the 16 members of the ensemble.
 A progress bar shows the status while the computation progresses.

 When the computation concludes: